Best daily deals

 Beats Fit Pro being worn.

 On the other hand, if you’re a daily commuter or fly often, ANC could make a meaningful difference in your life.
 This is especially true if you find yourself turning up the volume to compensate for background noises.
-In that case, noise-canceling headphones or earbuds could also help prevent hearing damage.
+In that case, noise-cancelling headphones or earbuds could also help prevent hearing damage.

 Active noise canceling is safe and doesn’t affect your ears or hearing in any way.
 In fact, since the feature reduces background noise, it can also help protect your ears from hearing damage in the long run.